camargo-advanced/blasteroids/README.md

 2. Clone the repository folowing these instructions:
 [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-3. and change the directory to the applications's:
+3. Change the directory to the applications's:
 `cd blasteroids`

 4. Compile: